MrSarno/PoEHelpSite/content/1.troubleshooting/6.errors/could-not-overwrite-executable.md

   description: Troubleshooting this Path of Exile error message.
 ---

-This permissions-based error can crop up late in the process of patching your client.
+This permissions-based error can crop up late in the process of patching the standalone client.

 ## The Most Common Workaround

 ::note
-It is advisable to start your computer before following the below instructions.
+It is advisable to restart your computer before following the below instructions.
 ::

 ::steps{level="4"}